ItsHaname/ItsHaname.github.io/my-lab/vulhub_cve.md

   <div class="contact-box">
     <h3>Got CVE Suggestions?</h3>
     <p>
-     If u know any interesting vulnerabilities I should research, or if u have questions about my findings, DM me on Discord.
+      If you know any interesting vulnerabilities I should research, or if you have questions about my findings, DM me on Discord.
 (Specifically, the ones that Vulhub missed.)
     </p>
     <a href="https://discord.com/users/1395011739006930957" class="discord-link" target="_blank">
       Contact on Discord